syed-hamza/Skin-Cancer-Android-App/README.md

 # Skin Cancer Detection Android App(Image Processing)
-Here are the codes,Datasets and the android app required to create the Skin Cancer Detection App.
+Here are the Codes, Datasets and the Android App required to create the Skin Cancer Detection App.

 ### Datasets:
   Data.md